Pollinator supportive trees

 Where to find pollinator-friendly trees

-MSU - Finding Seedlings
+MSU - Finding seedlings

 Local tree nurseries:

-- Honeytree Nursery- located in Shelbyville, MI.
+- Honeytree Nursery, Shelbyville, MI.

 - Windy Rock Farm, Manchester, MI

-- Alpha Nurseries- located in Holland, MI.
+- Alpha Nurseries, Holland, MI.

-- Thornapple River Nursery- located in Ada, MI
+- Thornapple River Nursery, Ada, MI

-- Stantec Native Plant Nursery- located in Walkerton, IN
+- Stantec Native Plant Nursery, Walkerton, IN

 - Most Michigan Conservation Districts have annual tree sales, and many even have packages of pollinator friendly plants.
 Contact your conservation district for more info.

-Know of a nursery with pollinator-friendly trees that isn't listed - Email honeybees@msu.edu.
+Know of a nursery with pollinator-friendly trees that isn't listed?
+Email honeybees@msu.edu.

 Take care of your pollinator trees